dragonflyoss/design/systems-analysis/tcp-protocol/tcp-protocol.md

 ## Overview

-This design document proposes adding TCP protocol support to Dragonfly's P2P file transfer mechanism.
-Currently, Dragonfly only supports gRPC protocol for peer-to-peer communication.
-Adding TCP support will provide a more lightweight transport option that may offer better performance in certain network environments.
+This design document proposes adding support for the TCP protocol to peer-to-peer (P2P) file-transfer subsystem.
+Dragonfly currently relies on gRPC (HTTP/2 over TCP) for P2P communication.
+Introducing TCP would provide a lighter-weight, UDP-based transport with improved multiplexing and reduced head-of-line blocking, which can deliver better throughput and lower latency in high-bandwidth, low-RTT or local-area network (LAN).

 ## Motivation